Sie sind hier

 Parents contemplating autism therapy at Panama are encouraged to rule out other conditions that can cause autism symptoms, such as genetic disorders and heavy metal poisoning.
 Normal blood test readings for heavy metals are mandatory before enrolling for therapy.

 Parents wishing to learn more about autism therapy at the Stem Cell Institute in Panama can visit the autism treatment page on the clinic website.
-There is an unaffiliated Facebook group, Stem Cell Therapy for Autism, which is run by parents for parents as a forum to share experiences with stem cell therapy.
+There is also a Facebook group, Stem Cell Therapy for Autism, which is run by parents for parents as a forum to share experiences with stem cell therapy.